porada/pure/README.md

 - Comes with the perfect prompt character.
   Author went through the whole Unicode range to find it.
 - Shows `git` branch and whether it's dirty (with a `*`).
-- Indicates when you have unpushed/unpulled `git` commits with up/down arrows.
 - Prompt character turns red if the last command didn't exit with `0`.
 - Command execution time will be displayed if it exceeds the set threshold.
 - Shows the current path in the title and the current folder and command when a process is running.